particle-iot/docs/src/content/en/shared/firmware.md

 ### // (single line comment)
 ### /\* \*/ (multi-line comment)

 Comments are lines in the program that are used to inform yourself or others about the way the program works.
-They are ignored by the compiler, and not exported to the processor, so they don't take up any space on the Spark Core.
+They are ignored by the compiler, and not exported to the processor, so they don't take up any space on the device.

 Comments only purpose are to help you understand (or remember) how your program works or to inform others how your program works.
 There are two different ways of marking a line as a comment: